frioux/blog/content/posts/install-and-configure-the-ms-odbc-driver-on-debian.md

     $ cd /usr/lib
     $ sudo ln -s x86_64-linux-gnu/libssl.so.0.9.8 libssl.so.10
     $ sudo ln -s x86_64-linux-gnu/libcrypto.so.0.9.8 libcrypto.so.10
-    $ sudo ln -s x86_64-linux-gnu/libodbc.so.2 libodbc.so.1
-    $ sudo ln -s x86_64-linux-gnu/libodbccr.so.2 libodbccr.so.1
-    $ sudo ln -s x86_64-linux-gnu/libodbcinst.so.2 libodbcinst.so.1

 You can check again with ldd that all the libraries are found.